 Admission Assistance

-How we work and why it saves your nerves
+How we work, and why it spares you the stress

-Applying abroad looks simple: fill in the forms, write your letters, send them off — and wait for a reply.
-But in reality, each of those lines turns into a separate task with a dozen nuances.
-Let’s go through it in order.
+Applying abroad looks straightforward: fill in the forms, write your letters, send them off and wait for a reply.
+In practice, every one of those lines becomes a task in its own right, with a dozen things that can trip you up.
+Let's take them in turn.

 What exactly we do

 Applications.
-There are several universities, each with different deadlines and different document format requirements.
-We prepare a tailored package for every university: we check the deadlines, verify the open application windows, and complete the forms without the omissions and errors that screen out up to 30% of applications.
+When you're applying to several universities, each has its own deadlines and its own document formats.
+We prepare a tailored package for each one: we confirm the deadlines, check that the application window is open, and complete the forms without the omissions and errors that screen out up to 30% of applications.

 Personal statements.
-Not about «why I love your country».
-We help you build the structure: your real achievements, your specific interest in the programme, your value to the department.
-No filler, no generic phrases.
-The text stays yours — we refine the logic and the argumentation.
+Not an essay on «why I love your country».
+We help you shape the structure: your real achievements, your specific interest in the programme, the value you'd bring to the department.
+No filler, no stock phrases.
+The writing stays yours — we refine the logic and the argument.

-Recommendation letters.
-Teachers or employers are happy to sign, but don’t know how to write one or don’t want to.
-We provide a working template, you pass it to your teacher, and they edit and sign it.
-We meet all the formal requirements: signature, stamp, and the referee’s contact details.
+References.
+Teachers and employers are happy to sign, but often don't know how to write a reference, or would rather not.
+We provide a working template; you pass it to your referee, who edits and signs it.
+We make sure every formal requirement is met: signature, stamp, and the referee's contact details.

 The difficulties and pitfalls of applying on your own

-At first glance it all looks simple.
-But in practice:
+At first glance it all seems simple.
+In practice:

 -